alex00pep/my-k3s-cluster/README.md

 ## Step 3: Modify the file /boot/cmdline.txt in all cluter nodes
 In file /boot/cmdline.txt add cgroup_enable=cpuset cgroup_enable=memory cgroup_memory=1 into the end of the file.
-Run comman shown below and reboot the Pi's
+Run command shown below and reboot the Pi's

 ```bash
 source setup_kernel.bash